Szzzzzzzzzzzz/Sprinters/README.md

 Plugin: Elementor

 ## Update Record
+### Ver 2.34 Iteration 2
+15/9/2020
+Rebuild the Guide to Managing Vaccination on My Health Record part design.
+### Ver 2.33 Iteration 2
+15/9/2020
+Fix the Visualization part problem.
+Adjust the content on Children Vaccination page.
 ### Ver 2.32 Iteration 2
 15/9/2020
 Create a button at the bottom in the Guide to setup account page link to the Children Vaccination page.